uwsampl/dtr-prototype/README.md

 * https://github.com/milesial/Pytorch-UNet
 * https://github.com/mk-minchul/unroll_gan

-We also include several dynamic models taken from public implementations, namely LSTM and GRU encoders from [https://github.com/pytorch/examples/tree/master/word_language_model](PyTorch's officiel word language model examples) and [https://github.com/dasguptar/treelstm.pytorch](TreeLSTM).
+We also include several dynamic models taken from public implementations, namely LSTM and GRU encoders from [PyTorch's official word language model examples](https://github.com/pytorch/examples/tree/master/word_language_model) and [TreeLSTM](https://github.com/dasguptar/treelstm.pytorch).
 We include these as `lstm_encoder`, `gru_encoder`, and `treelstm_old`.
 We also provide LSTM RNN and TreeLSTM implementations we wrote ourselves to avoid the memory bottlenecks we encountered on the publicly available versions, called simply `lstm` and `treelstm`.

 ### Saving DTR Logs